 Other birds we should see in the Wakkerstroom region include Purple Heron, Hottentot Teal, Southern Pochard, White-backed Duck, African Marsh Harrier, Red-winged and Grey-winged Francolins, African Swamphen, African Wattled Lapwing, African Snipe, Wood Sandpiper, Spotted Thick-knee, Whiskered Tern, Banded Martin, Pink-billed and Spike-heeled Larks, South African Cliff Swallow, Wing-snapping Cisticola, the introduced Common Myna, Red-billed Quelea, African Quailfinch, Common Waxbill and perhaps also Maccoa Duck, African Rail, Orange-breasted Waxbill and Golden-breasted Bunting.
 At dusk, we will spend some time overlooking a grassy wetland where we may see hunting Marsh Owls or perhaps a Spotted Eagle-Owl.

-Best of South Africa: Day 15 After some final birding in the Wakkerstroom area we will head for Johannesburg airport, where the tour ends in the early evening.
+Best of South Africa: Day 15 After some final birding in the Wakkerstroom area we will return to our hotel to wash and change.
+Afterwards we head for Johannesburg airport, where the tour ends in the early evening.